qttq23/github_default/readme.md

 while in merge, git shows you what files are conflicted, you resolve then commit. that's it.
 )

-fast-forward: can only happen when the receiving branch is behind the merging branch. git pull always try using fast-forward before other methods.
+**fast-forward**: can only happen when the receiving branch is behind the merging branch. git pull always try using fast-forward before other methods.
 eg: if branchA fast-forward merges branch B.
 branchB: 1->2->3->4
 branchA: 1->2
 after fast-forward: branchA: 1->2->3->4 (the head of A is fast-forwarded to 4)
 command-line:
  git checkout branchA
  git pull --ff-only . branchB

-rebase: put changes of receiving branch after the base branch. no merge commit is created. usually used when pulling another remote branch.
+**rebase**: put changes of receiving branch after the base branch. no merge commit is created. usually used when pulling another remote branch.
 eg: if branch A rebases to branch B:
 branchB: 1->2->3->4
 branchA: 1->2->5->6
 after rebase: branchA: 1->2->3->4 ->5->6 (the changes of A is put after the tip of branch B)
 command-line:
  git checkout branchA
  git pull --rebase origin branchB

-rebase interactive: usually used when re-writing commit history for its own branch. for example, combine some unneccessary commits into one.
+**rebase interactive**: usually used when re-writing commit history for its own branch. for example, combine some unneccessary commits into one.
 It's dangerous due to potential commit removing permanently (if you accidentally hit the command 'drop' in rebase editor).
 Use it carefully if you have really long list of commits for a single feature.
 (note that if you squash to some old shared commits, when you create pull request, you will see old changes along with new changes. only after you merge that pull request, the merge commit is generated and that merge commit will contain new changes.
 It's safe, but make you hard to know which changes is old or new)
 command-line:
  get checkout branchA
- git rebase --interactive commit_sha... in rebase editor:
+ git rebase --interactive commit_sha...
+ in rebase editor:
   i: to insert.
   esc: to go out of insert mode.
   :wq -> write then quit.
   :exit -> abort.

-merge: (or three-ways merge), will mix changes from receiving branch to passed branch in timestamp order. create a separate commit indicates merging.
+**merge**: (or three-ways merge), will mix changes from receiving branch to passed branch in timestamp order. create a separate commit indicates merging.
 eg: if branchA merges branch B.
 branchB: 1->2->4->6
 branchA: 1->2->3->5
 after merging: branchA: 1->2->3->4->5->6->new merge commit
 command-line:
  git checkout branchA
  git merge branchB

 example:

 nobase:
  remote: 1->2
  local: 3->4
 -> rebase: ok. merge & fast-forward: failed.

 1base:
  remote: 1-> 2->3
  local:  1-> 5->6
 -> merge, rebase: ok. fast-forward: failed.

 uptodate:
  remote: 1->2
  local: 1->2->3->4
 -> all are ok.

 outdated:
  remote: 1->2->3->4
  local: 1->2
 -> all are ok. because git pull always try and use fast-forward first.